-This includes information about the coordinator (and about every partner, which they can enter themselves)
+This includes information about the coordinator (and about every partner, which they can enter themselves):

-- Contact information, including first and last name, name of the organisation, status of the organisation, address and phone number, e-mail address; - Short description (max.
-1.000 characters) about current position of the partner and his collaborators in the project, fields of expertise and other relevant experience.
-Description of ongoing projects related to the present priority area indicating project name, funding source and amount, and potential overlap or link with the current proposal (if any); - Task(s) in the project (brief description, max.
-2.000 characters)
+- Contact information, including first and last name, name of the organisation, status of the organisation, address and phone number, e-mail address; - VAT number (compulsory for applicants having a VAT number) - Short description (max.
+1000 characters) about current position of the coordinator, partners and collaborators in the project, fields of expertise and other relevant experience.
+Description of ongoing projects related to the present priority area indicating project name, funding source and amount, and potential overlap or link with the current proposal (if any);